Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 Final completion is not accepted and the establishment period is extended.

-If a portion of the soft landscaping bond is being retained by Council, the letter will communicate the amount being retained and the reasons.
+If a portion of the soft landscaping bond is being retained by the Council, the letter will communicate the amount being retained and the reasons.

 Bond refunds may be requested from landscape.approval@ccc.govt.nz once the Final Completion Confirmation Letter has been issued, or Council will be in touch to arrange the refund.